nucleate-io/OnRecord-Project-Overview/README.md

 If there were multiple voting groups (more than 9 submissions made to the competition), then the competition will have mulitple rounds, taking the top 3 from each voting group into the next round, doing so until there is only one voting group left.
 The top 3 songs in the final round will be the winners of the competition.

+<br/><br/>

+# Project Overview

+### Proposal
+OnRecord came to us with the concept of a socila media app for musical collaboration.
+They had run a similar program in person on a few college campuses for a few years prior, and felt it was time to expand the project.

+They hoped to build
+- A nice landing page to attract new users
+- A clean & intuitive user interface that prioritized
+  - User signup & entry into matching pool
+  - Band interaction and communication
+  - Competition signup & voting
+- A custom, parameterized matching algorithm to create bands based on skills and musical interests